SierraSoftworks/tailscale-udm/README.md

 ## UniFi OS 2.x/3.x (UDR/UDM SE)
 **⚠ You can confirm your OS version by running `/usr/bin/ubnt-device-info firmware_detail`**

+**NOTE**: UniFi OS 2.x+ support is currently in beta for this project, if you encounter any issues please open an issue and we'll do our best to help you out.
+Logs and clear descriptions of the steps you took prior to the issue occurring help immensely.

 ### Installation

 1. Run the `install.sh` script to install the latest version of the